What is Social Entrepreneurs Ireland?

 • Action Lab – supporting social entrepreneurs who have graduated from the Ideas Academy and are at the piloting stage to effectively roll out their offering and increase their impact.

-• The Scale Partnerships programme – Bespoke, tailor-made support programmes and funding for organisations who are tackling social problems at scale.
+• Changing Ireland Accelerator – Bespoke, tailor-made support programmes and funding for organisations who are tackling social problems at scale.
+Previously known as Scale Programme/Scale Partnerships.

-• Community programme – supporting alumni of SEI by harnessing the skills, knowledge and experience of our community to help them further their impact.
+• Community Programme – supporting our alumni by harnessing the skills, knowledge and experience of our community to help them further their impact.

 Which programme should I apply to?